vmware/vic-product/docs/user_doc/vic_vsphere_admin/ops_user_manual.md

 # Manually Create a User Account for the Operations User #

-When you deploy a VCH, the user account that you specify in `--ops-user` must have the correct privileges to allow the VCH to perform these operations. vSphere Integrated Containers Engine does not currently create the required vSphere roles, so to assign privileges to the `--ops-user` user account, you must manually create user roles in vSphere before you deploy the VCH.
-You assign privileges to those roles, and assign the roles to the user account to use in `--ops-user`.
+When you deploy a VCH, the user account that you specify as the operations user must have the correct privileges to allow the VCH to perform post-deployment operations. vSphere Integrated Containers Engine provides a mechanism to automatically assign the necessary permissions to the operations user account, but you can also choose to create the user account manually in vSphere.
+To do so, you create roles, assign privileges to those roles, and assign the roles to the user account to use as the operations user.

 - For information about how to create vSphere roles, see [vSphere Permissions and User Management Tasks](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-5372F580-5C23-4E9C-8A4E-EF1B4DD9033E.html) in the vSphere documentation.
 - For information about how to assign permissions to objects in the vSphere Inventory, see [Add a Permission to an Inventory Object](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-A0F6D9C2-CE72-4FE5-BAFC-309CFC519EC8.html) in the vSphere documentation.

+**Prerequisite**

+Log into the Flex-based vSphere Web Client with a vSphere administrator account.
+You cannot use the HTML5 vSphere Client to create user accounts.

 **Procedure**